Welcome to Counseling!

-Do you want to keep your driver's license and be eligible for college loans, job training, government jobs and citizenship if your're an immigrant?
+Do you want to keep your driver's license and be eligible for college loans, job training, government jobs, and citizenship if you're an immigrant?
 Then make sure you register with Selective Services within a month of your 18th birthday!

 Federal law says that you must register.
 If you don't, you miss out on all of these opportunities and more.
 Don't let that happen to you!
 It's quick and easy to register.
 Click here to register.

 ON-LINE COURSE PROVIDERS ACCEPTED BY THE VIRGINIA DEPARTMENT OF EDUCATION

 Click here to access a list of online providers.
 If you are planning to take a course over the summer or outside of school hours, please check with your counselor first before you sign up to ensure that you are eligible for credit towards graduation.